 It is our business strategy to hold our MBS as long-term investments.
 On at least a quarterly basis, we assess our ability and intent to continue to hold each security and, as part of this process, we monitor our securities for other-than-temporary impairment.
 A change in our ability and/or intent to continue to hold any of our securities that are in an unrealized loss position, or a deterioration in the underlying characteristics of these securities, could result in our recognizing future impairment charges or a loss upon the sale of any such security.
-At December 31, 2012, we had net unrealized gains of \$200.9 million on our Agency MBS, comprised of gross unrealized gains of \$202.4 million and gross unrealized losses of \$1.5 million, and had net unrealized gains on our Non-Agency MBS of \$623.9 million, comprised of gross unrealized gains of \$630.2 million and gross unrealized losses of \$6.3 million.
-At December 31, 2012, we did not intend to sell any of our MBS that were in an unrealized loss position, and we believe it is more likely than not that we will not be required to sell those MBS before recovery of their amortized cost basis, which may be at their maturity.
-(See following discussion on "Recent Market Conditions and Our Strategy".)
+At December 31, 2013, we had net unrealized gains of \$14.4 million on our Agency MBS, comprised of gross unrealized gains of \$106.7 million and gross unrealized losses of \$92.3 million, and had net unrealized gains on our Non-Agency MBS of \$738.5 million, comprised of gross unrealized gains of \$742.3 million and gross unrealized losses of \$3.7 million.
+At December 31, 2013, we did not intend to sell any of our MBS that were in an unrealized loss position, and we believe it is more likely than not that we will not be required to sell those MBS before recovery of their amortized cost basis, which may be at their maturity.

 We rely primarily on borrowings under repurchase agreements to finance our Agency MBS and Non-Agency MBS.
-Our MBS have longer-term contractual maturities than our borrowings under repurchase agreements.
+Our MBS have longer term contractual maturities than our borrowings under repurchase agreements.
 We have also engaged in resecuritization transactions with respect to our Non-Agency MBS, which provide access to non-recourse financing.
 Even though the majority of our MBS have interest rates that adjust over time based on short-term changes in corresponding interest rate indices (typically following an initial fixed-rate period for our Hybrids), the interest rates we pay on our borrowings and securitized debt will typically change at a faster pace than the interest rates we earn on our MBS.
-In order to reduce this interest rate risk exposure, we may enter into derivative hedging instruments, which are currently comprised of Swaps.
+In order to reduce this interest rate risk exposure, we may enter into derivative instruments, which at December 31, 2013 were comprised of Swaps.

-Our derivative hedging instruments are designated as cash-flow hedges against a portion of our current and forecasted LIBOR-based repurchase agreements and securitized debt.
+Our Swap derivative hedging instruments are designated as cash-flow hedges against a portion of our current and forecasted LIBOR-based repurchase agreements and securitized debt.
 Our Swaps do not extend the maturities of our repurchase agreements and/or securitized debt; they do, however, lock in a fixed rate of interest over their term for the notional amount of the Swap corresponding to the hedged item.
-During 2012, we entered into one new Swap with a notional amount of \$100.0 million and a fixed-pay rate of 0.48% and had Swaps with an aggregate notional amount of \$958.3 million and a weighted average fixed-pay rate of 3.87% amortize and/or expire.
-At December 31, 2012, we had Swaps with an aggregate notional amount of \$2.520 billion with a weighted average fixed-pay rate of 2.31% and a weighted average variable interest rate of 0.22%.
+During 2013, we entered into 23 new Swaps with an aggregate notional amount of \$2.501 billion, a weighted average fixed-pay rate of 1.85% and initial maturities ranging from two months to ten years and had Swaps with an aggregate notional amount of \$975.4 million and a weighted average fixed-pay rate of 2.78% amortize and/or expire.
+At December 31, 2013, we had Swaps with an aggregate notional amount of \$4.045 billion with a weighted average fixed-pay rate of 1.91% and a weighted average variable interest rate of 0.17%.